jaxoncreed/app-authorization-panel/UseCases.md

     - Blogs wants to read data about Alice’s interests
     - Alice does not want Blogs to get data about her interests
     - Blogs continually asks Alice to grant it access to her interests and Alice is annoyed with the incessant asking
+ - Alice accidentally uses https://evilContacts.example to manage her contacts
+    - Evil Contacts wants to be able to write to Alice's contacts
+    - Evil contacts makes adds Dr. Sinister to Alice's contacts
+    - Now Dr. Sinister can view anything contacts are allowed to view
+ - Alice uses https://fakeSolidDocs.example to create and share documents
+    - fakeSolidDocs uses Solid but not the philosophy of Solid
+    - It wants to save data to Alice's Pod but make it as difficult as possible for other applications to use that data
+    - It communicates to the Pod that all of it's data should be "secure" and to not allow other apps to get access to it